-Citigroup adjusted profits rise by 9 percent, beats estimate
+Lower expenses and taxes send Citigroup’s profits higher

-NEW YORK (AP) — Citigroup is reporting its profits rose by 9 percent on an adjusted basis from a year earlier, helped by a lower tax rate and a reduction in expenses.
+NEW YORK (AP) — Citigroup said Monday its profits rose in the last three months of 2018, helped by a lower tax rate and lower expenses, which offset a drop in bond trading revenue.

+The results beat analysts’ estimates of $1.55 per share, according to FactSet.

-That compares to the fourth quarter of 2017, when Citi reported an $18.89 billion net loss.
+In the fourth quarter of 2017, Citi reported an $18.89 billion net loss.
 The loss was mostly an accounting adjustment, caused by the impact of the then-new tax law which required Citi to write off billions of dollars of what are known as tax-deferred assets.

-The results beat analysts’ estimates, who were looking for Citi to earn $1.55 per share, according to a survey of analysts by FactSet.

 Most Read Business Stories